Swati-Tanu/Namaste-React/3.LayingThe Foundation/Notes.md

 To give an attribute in JSX we have to use camel case, eg; className.

 When writing multiple line codes in JSX use ().
+If we use {} anywhere inside JSX, we can run any JS code in the bracket.

+JSX also prevents cross-side scripting attacks.
+It sanitises every piece of code wriiten inside JSX.

 #### React Component: Everything in react is a component.

 There are two types of components:
 1. Class Based Component (Old way)
 2. Functional Component (New Way) : A normal JS function which returns some JSX element.
 Always name it with a capital letter.
+We can also write normal function with a return statement than writing it as an arrow function.

+We cannot render a component, we render an element, therefore this syntax: <HeadingComponent/>

+`Component Composition: It is composing two or more components in one.`

+We can put/compose React element in another element or functional component and vice versa.